 Useful in several situations like consolidating translation between different components (for example website and application) or when bootstrapping translation for a new component using existing translations (translation memory).

 To avoid abuse of the interface, there is rate limiting applied to several operations like searching, sending contact form or translating.
-In case you are are hit by this, you are blocked for certain period until you can perform the operation again.
+In case you are hit by this, you are blocked for a certain period until you can perform the operation again.

 The default limits are described in the administrative manual in Rate limiting, but can be tweaked by configuration.